Ultimate Guide to Vintage Penthouse Pets

 Billie Deane - Penthouse Pet, March 1972

-Now that pubic hair styles are trendy, it is not only no longer a big deal but shaved and waxed, we can look past the bush and see the other qualities that made Bob Guccione's girls special.
+Now that pubic hair styles are trendy, we can look past the shock of the bush of the '60s and '70s and focus on the other qualities that made Bob Guccione's girls special.
 While Playboy put their girls in outdoorsy and largely all-American settings, with leggings and props, Penthouse Magazine evoked a much more bohemian lifestyle.
 These weren’t Hef’s cheerleaders.
 These were art girls with naughty sides.
-Maybe that’s what made them such a powerful draw to 12-year-old wannabe bohos like myself who’d discovered a stack of Penthouses in some garage or other.

 Marianne Gordon - Penthouse Pet, April 1972

-Marianne Gordon, the April 1972 Penthouse Pet of the Month, and Marianne Gordon, the one-time wife of pop star, roasted chicken magnate, and all around “know when to hold ‘em” fella Kenny Rogers; are they in fact positively the same dame?
-The “biographical article” on Wikipedia says, yep, she sure is; by the same token, though, a disclaimer at the top of the article says that it needs additional citations for verification, on account that it “includes attribution to IMDb,” which “may not be a reliable source for biographical information.”
-(We hate it when Mommy and Daddy fight, don’t you?)
+Marianne Gordon, the April 1972 Penthouse Pet of the Month, and Marianne Gordon, the one-time wife of pop star and chicken magnate Kenny Rogers: are they in fact the same dame?
+Wikipedia says, yep, she sure is; by the same token, though, a disclaimer at the top of the article says that it needs additional citations for verification, and “includes attribution to IMDb,” which “may not be a reliable source for biographical information.”

 To be fair, though, the IMDb isn’t the only source we have to the “former Penthouse Pet” tidbit.
-And truth to tell, the eyes do not lie.
-A look at some of the lovely Bob Guccione-shot gelatin prints, contrasted with shots of the future and future-former Mrs. Rogers (they were married around 1977, and divorced in 1993, in a settlement that was reportedly very costly for the raspy crooner [and by that we mean Kenny]), suggest that the accounts do not lie.
+And truth be told, the eyes do not lie.
+A look at some of the lovely Bob Guccione-shot gelatin prints, contrasted with shots of the future and future-former Mrs. Rogers (they were married around 1977, and divorced in 1993, in a settlement that was reportedly very costly for Kenny), suggest that the accounts are accurate.

-Prior to her liaison with Rogers, and prior to her engagement as a Penthouse Pet, Marianne, born in 1946, had a bit part in How To Stuff A Wild Bikini on the one hand, and Rosemary’s Baby on the other.
-After marrying, Gordon appeared in three of her husband’s, The Gambler, made-for-TV movies, in the final one appearing billed below former Playboy Playmate Teri Copley, which must have stung a bit.
+Prior to her liaison with Rogers and her engagement as a Penthouse Pet, Marianne, born in 1946, had small parts in films such as How To Stuff A Wild Bikini and Rosemary’s Baby.
+After marrying, Gordon appeared in three of her husband’s made-for-TV movies—in one appearing billed below former Playboy Playmate Teri Copley, which must have stung a bit.
 She has not made a film since that picture, and given her divorce settlement, it’s likely she has not felt the need to perform.

 Gina LaMarca - Penthouse Pet, May 1993

-By the time the 1990’s rolled around, it wasn’t all that uncommon for the angels in the centerfolds of your favorite men’s magazines to also be featured doing all kinds of arguably un-angelic things in hardcore pornographic movies… or better we should say videos, since the porno movie theater became a dying institution as soon as the first affordable VHS VCR hit the stores.
-The likes of Hustler, High Society, and their many offshoots were filled with models who were likely porn stars first, magazine stars second, and nobody cared much.
+By the time the '90s rolled around, it wasn’t all that uncommon for the angels in the centerfolds of your favorite men’s magazines to also be featured in hardcore pornographic movies… or should we say videos, since the porno movie theater became a dying institution as soon as the first affordable VHS VCR hit the stores.
+The likes of Hustler, High Society, and their many offshoots were filled with models who were likely porn stars first and magazine stars second, and nobody cared much.
 But the honor of "Penthouse Pet" still meant something, and a certifiable Vintage Penthouse Pet making a move into the porno world was still news.

-So it was for Gina LaMarca, the stunning redhead who was the Penthouse Pet of the Month in May on 1993.
-Such a scorcher was she that her move into hardcore couldn’t, wouldn’t, be in just any movie.
-And so it wasn’t.
+And so it was for Gina LaMarca, the stunning redhead who was the Penthouse Pet of the Month in May 1993.
 LaMarca made her mark in Zazel, directed by Dutch erotic photographer Phillip Mond.
-For our money, Zazel was what an Andrew Blake movie would look like if it were art-directed by Salvador Dali on acid.
+Zazel was what an Andrew Blake movie would look like if it were art-directed by Salvador Dali on acid.
 It's a must see.

-While the movie features several Penthouse Pets besides LaMarca, including 1994 Pet of the Year, Sasha Vinni, in the movie’s title role (not that the picture has much in the way of what you’d call narrative), none of the Pets are featured in sex scenes with men.
-LaMarca went on to a sporadic sex-scene career, logging in (if you’ll pardon the phrase) only one movie in which she interacted with any phalli, that being the provocatively titled Breeders, directed by Brad Armstrong in the mid-90s.
+While the movie features several Penthouse Pets besides LaMarca, including 1994 Pet of the Year Sasha Vinni in the movie’s title role, none of the Pets are featured in sex scenes with men.
+LaMarca went on to a sporadic sex-scene career, logging only one movie in which she interacted with any phalli, that being the provocatively titled Breeders, directed by Brad Armstrong in the mid-90s.

 Lesley Harrison - Penthouse Pet, July 1972

-Vintage Penthouse Pet Lesley Harrison, must be doing something right, as of 2012, she was still with Mr. Kravis, working with him at KKR in midtown Manhattan.
+Lesley Harrison must be doing something right.
+As of 2012, she was still with Mr. Kravis, working with him at KKR in midtown Manhattan.
 (We got in touch with Ms. Harrison, but in the words of the Beatles, no reply.)
 Steady jobs: they’re nothing to sneeze at.
-So let’s hear it for Lesley for landing one, even as her images from decades past continues to delight us.
+So let’s hear it for Lesley for landing one, even as her images from decades past continue to delight us.

 Christina Lindberg - Penthouse Pet, June 1970

-Swedish-born Christina Lindberg isn’t just a remarkable Vintage Penthouse Pet, she’s a bonafide Icon of the Bob Guccione Era.
-Although her icon status did not occur in the Guccione Era, but via a revival of interest in Swedish exploitation cinema.
-Christina’s work in the remarkably skeevy film, Thriller, served as an inspiration for a Hollywood maverick or two.
-However, her accomplishments in her native land after that are pretty remarkable too.
+Swedish-born Christina Lindberg isn’t just a remarkable Vintage Penthouse Pet; she’s a bonafide icon of the Bob Guccione Era, although her icon status wasn't established at the time, but rather via a revival of interest in Swedish exploitation cinema.
+Christina’s work in the remarkably skeevy film Thriller served as an inspiration for a Hollywood maverick or two.
+However, her accomplishments in her native land after that are pretty remarkable, too.
 Her one and only appearance in Bob Guccione's magazine was as Penthouse Pet June 1970.

 How many former Pets do you know of who have intended to open acting schools?
 Well, Lindberg is one.
 How many former Penthouse Magazine models do you know of who have made documentary videos on mushroom-hunting?
 Yep, that’s Christina as well.
 How many former Pets do you know of who have gone on to be magazine editors themselves?
-That Lindberg again.
-In the early 70’s, after posing for Penthouse at the very tender age of 20, Christina met Bo Sehlberg, an aviator, writer, and photographer.
+That's Lindberg again.
+In the early '70s, after posing for Penthouse at the age of 20, Christina met Bo Sehlberg, an aviator, writer, and photographer.
 When Sehlberg died in 2004, she took over her fiance’s aviation magazine, Flygrevyn.

-Her various mainstream successes in the land of her birth are surprising to American sensibilities when contrasted with the extreme sleaziness of her movie work.
-However, it is worth noting that the hardcore scenes in the brutal film, Thriller, are inserts featuring body doubles of the actors.
-Lindberg has been quoted as saying “I’ve never seen most of my films, and it’s probably better that way.”
+In light of her mainstream success, it's worth noting that the hardcore scenes in the brutal film Thriller are inserts featuring body doubles of the actors.
+Lindberg has been quoted as saying, “I’ve never seen most of my films, and it’s probably better that way.”

 Françoise Pascal - Penthouse Pet, August 1970

 Françoise’s biggest mainstream success came in British television.
-In the late 70’s sitcom, Mind Your Language, about a wacky ESL class, in which Françoise played a hot-to-trot au pair girl.
+In the late 70’s sitcom Mind Your Language about a wacky ESL class, Françoise played a hot-to-trot au pair girl.
 A sojourn to America did not get her a whole lot more than a couple of years on The Young And The Restless.
 On the other hand, one of her most recent acting gigs was in a short film adaptation of the Vladimir Nabokov short story Symbols and Signs.

 Lynn Carey - Penthouse Pet, December 1972

 Here’s the ultimate Trivial Pursuit question in the hot nude girls category: “Which Penthouse Pet dubbed the singing voice of a Playboy Playmate?”
-Well, it’s Lynn Carey, although she was not yet a Penthouse Pet when she dubbed the singing voice of Dolly Read, who had been Playboy’s Playmate of the Month by this time, May 1966 to be exact, for Russ Meyer’s outrageous 1970, Beyond The Valley of the Dolls.
-In the movie, Read plays wannabe singer, Kelly MacNamara.
-At the time, Carey, herself Hollywood royalty as the daughter of actor, MacDonald Carey had been making the rounds as a blues-rock singer, working with the formidable likes of Barry Goldberg and Charles Musselwhite.
+Well, it’s Lynn Carey, although she was not yet a Penthouse Pet when she dubbed the singing voice of Dolly Read, Playmate of the Month in May 1966, for Russ Meyer’s outrageous 1970 Beyond The Valley of the Dolls.
+In the movie, Read plays wannabe singer Kelly MacNamara.
+At the time Carey, herself Hollywood royalty as the daughter of actor MacDonald Carey, had been making the rounds as a blues-rock singer, working with the formidable likes of Barry Goldberg and Charles Musselwhite.

 She had also done a spot of acting, appearing with Tuesday Weld in the quirky 60’s comedy, Lord Love A Duck.
-In 1972 her band Mama Lion put out their debut record.
+In 1972, her band Mama Lion put out their debut record.
 This was the era of not just blues rock and fusion but a quasi-hybrid sometimes called jazz-rock.
-A fair number of bands of the type were fronted by female singers—Genya Ravan with 10 Wheel Drive, and Lydia Pense with Cold Blood.
-Lynn Carey was and still is, a pretty soulful singer.
-In his highly negative review of the first Mama Lion record, stalwart rock critic, Robert Christgau, gave Lynn credit for that.
+Lynn Carey was, and still is, a pretty soulful singer.
+In his highly negative review of the first Mama Lion record, stalwart rock critic Robert Christgau gave Lynn credit for that.

 To further distinguish herself, the busty Lynn Carey also opted to pose for Penthouse Magazine December 1972.
 We are certainly glad she did.
-We are not sure how glad the baby leopard she clasped to her naked breast, similar to Bettie Page, on the cover of the second Mama Lion LP, 1973’s Preserve Wildlife felt about the attention, but we would have certainly enjoyed it.
+We are not sure how glad the baby leopard she clasped to her naked breast felt about the attention, but we would have certainly enjoyed it.